DCAN-Labs/hbcd-docs-internal/docs/workflows/data-proc-wf.md

 ### Copying Release Data to Staging Bucket
 The details of this process are as follows:

-1. Find release-ready subject/sessions
+1. Find release-ready subject/sessions in `s3://midb-hbcd-main-deid/`
 2. Edit assembly_bids structure like so:
     - Remove low-QC images/files that were not used for attempted processing
     - Reconstruct `scans.tsv` files to only include entries for files included in the release
     - Reconstruct `sessions.tsv` files to only include sessions from the release
 3. Squash the derivatives folders across imaging sessions so that there is one common derivatives folder for all imaging sessions
-4. Place the resulting assembly_bids data in `s3://midb-hbcd-lasso-staging/<release_identifier>/hbcd/rawdata/`
+4. Copy the resulting assembly_bids and derivatives data to `rawdata/` and `derivatives/`, respectively, under:
-5. Place the resulting derivatives data in `s3://midb-hbcd-lasso-staging/<release_identifier>/hbcd/derivatives`
+ `s3://midb-hbcd-lasso-data-release-staging/<release_identifier>/hbcd/`

 ### Modality-Specific Worfklow Details